 Select the time zone where the Firebox is located.

-For a Firebox that uses Fireware v11.12 or higher, the setup wizard shows you a list of licensed services from the feature key.
-The wizard automatically enables the listed services with recommended settings.
-For WebBlocker, the wizard recommends content categories to block, and you can change these settings in the wizard.
+The setup wizard shows a list of licensed services from the feature key.
+The setup wizard automatically enables the listed services with recommended settings.
+For WebBlocker, the setup wizard recommends content categories to block, and you can change these settings in the setup wizard.

-After you review and apply your configuration settings, the Firebox saves the configuration.
+After you review the configuration settings, the setup wizard saves the configuration to the Firebox.

 After the Setup Wizard Finishes

 After you complete the wizard, the FireboxV or XTMv virtual machine reboots with the new serial number.
 The setup wizard creates a basic configuration that allows outbound TCP, UDP, and ping, traffic, and blocks all unrequested traffic from the external network.
 It also uses the interface IP addresses and administrative passphrases you specified.
 The wizard automatically enabled default policies and services with recommended settings.
 For details about the default policies and services, see Setup Wizard Default Policies and Settings.

 If you changed the IP address of the interface you used to connect to the Fireware Web Setup Wizard, you must use the new address to connect and manage the device.